open-telemetry/opentelemetry-js-contrib/plugins/node/instrumentation-socket.io/README.md

 | `onIgnoreEventList` | `string[]` | `[]` | names of listened events to ignore tracing for |
 | `traceReserved` | `boolean` | `false` | set to true if you want to trace socket.io reserved events (see [docs](https://socket.io/docs/v4/emit-cheatsheet/#Reserved-events)) |

-## Migration From opentelemetry-instrumentation-socket.io

-This instrumentation was originally published and maintained under the name `"opentelemetry-instrumentation-socket.io"` in [this repo](https://github.com/aspecto-io/opentelemetry-ext-js).

-Few breaking changes were made during porting to the contrib repo:

-### filterHttpTransport
+## Filter Http Transport

-The instrumentation's config `filterHttpTransport` option was removed to decouple this instrumentation from the http instrumentation. if you do not want to trace the socket.io http requests, add the default socket.io route (`/socket.io/`) to the `HttpInstrumentationConfig.ignoreIncomingPaths` array
+If you do not want to trace the socket.io http requests, add the default socket.io route (`/socket.io/`) to the `HttpInstrumentationConfig.ignoreIncomingPaths` array

 ## Semantic Conventions